cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-index.md

 ## Parameters

 IF EXISTS
 :   Do not throw an error if the index does not exist.
-Greenplum Database issues a notice in this case.
+Cloudberry Database issues a notice in this case.

 column_number
 :   The ordinal number refers to the ordinal (left-to-right) position of the index column.